postfurry/postfurry.github.io/conduct/enforcement.md

 ---
 layout: conduct
-title: Enforcement Process
+title: When Something Happens
 categories: conduct, conduct-enforcement
 ---

-# Enforcement Process

-## When Something Happens
+# When Something Happens

 If you see a Code of Conduct violation, follow these steps: